 Brooklyn Industries stores are designed around themes of sustainable and industrial architecture.
 Elements of upcycling, the act of creating useful products from waste materials, and recycling can be found from the floor to the store fixtures to the lighting.
 Brooklyn Industries’ use of the 4Rs [RECYCLE, REUSE, REPAIR and REDUCE] are reflected in repurposed antique furniture and seasonal window displays.
 Each store has its own unique atmosphere and aesthetic and offers an original, contemporary retail environment.

 The Williamsburg location was Brooklyn Industries’ first Brick and Mortar store.
 The store opened on Bedford Avenue in 2001 and the design team has kept all of its original characteristics, such as the wooden floors, and exposed ceiling vents.
-The mural on the outside of the store, which was done by Tats Cru, Inc., was commissioned by President and Art Director Vahap Avsar.
-Muralists from Tats Cru, Inc. interpreted Brooklyn’s skyline with Brooklyn Industries logo colors.
+The mural on the outside of the store, for which the current design was painted by artist Braulio Amado, changes several times a year.

 Brooklyn Industries Seventh Avenue location is part of a unique building structure with original stone molding.
 The store is located on the corner of 7th Avenue and 9th Street and has outside window awnings and a Brooklyn Industries skyline flag.
 The interior has exposed brick piers, original wallpaper graphics, wood flooring and carpeting and custom-made cabinets.